bcgov/itvr/.github/readme.md

     * const version
 * Update frontend/package.json
     * version
-* Create the tracking pull request to merge the new release branch to master
+* Create the tracking pull request to merge the new release branch to master.
+Update the PR_NUMBER after the tracking pull request is created

 # ITVR Pipelines